Kylemiller995/codeclan/week_04/day_2/rest_crud_pizza_shop/pizza_shop_lab.md

 ## Hints

 * Start with the `delete` route.
 It is the simple one, as it only does one, fairly small thing.
-You can either make it an instance method, and delete the current object.
-Or add a `self.delete(id)` method which uses the id in the URL to identify which order to delete.
 * Although the `delete` route is the least complicated, it relies on a POST request, because it is changing the resource on the server.
 Unfortunately we can't make a hyperlink to a POST request, we have to use a button inside a `<form>` with its method and action properly set.
 You saw how to do this in the `new` form.
 You could put this form on the `show` page for a specific pizza, or on the `index` page if you'd prefer that.
 * After the deleting a pizza, it might be sensible to send the user back to the list of all pizzas, which is called a _redirect_.
 Research how to make this happen in Sinatra.
 * Your `edit` route will take users to a form, just like the `new` route.
 Only this time, the form should be pre-populated with the current data for the specific order we want to edit.